Gander, Newfoundland and Labrador: History

+Assistance following September 11 attacks

-In 2001, Gander International Airport played an integral role in world aviation in the hours immediately following the September 11 attacks when all of North America's airspace was closed by Transport Canada and the United States Federal Aviation Administration (FAA).
+In 2001, Gander International Airport played an integral role in world aviation in the hours immediately following the September 11 attacks when all airspace in Canada and the USA was closed by Transport Canada and the United States Federal Aviation Administration (FAA).
 As part of Operation Yellow Ribbon, 38 civilian and 4 military flights bound for the United States were ordered to land at the airport—more flights than any Canadian airport other than Halifax International.
-More than 6,600 passengers and airline crew members—equivalent to 66 percent of the local population at the time—were forced to stay in the Gander area for up to six days until airspace was reopened.
+More than 6,600 passengers and airline crew members—equivalent to 66% of the local population at the time—were forced to stay in the Gander area for up to six days until airspace was reopened.
 Gander received the third highest volume of passengers following Operation Yellow Ribbon, behind Vancouver International Airport, which received 8,500, and Halifax International.
 Residents of Gander and surrounding communities volunteered to house, feed, and entertain the travellers as part of Operation Yellow Ribbon.
 This was largely because Transport Canada and Nav Canada asked that transatlantic flights avoid diverting to major airports in central Canada, such as Toronto Pearson and Montréal-Dorval.

 Lufthansa named one of its Airbus A340 (registration D-AIFC) aircraft Gander/Halifax to thank both cities for their handling of rerouted travellers on 11 September.
 A book, The Day the World Came to Town, included several stories about Gander's role during that and subsequent days.
 A radio play, The Day the Planes Came, by Caroline and David Stafford, dealing with the effect on Gander of the 11 September passengers was first broadcast in June 2008 on BBC Radio 4 and was repeated in October 2009.
 A TV movie, Diverted, was made in 2009.
 In February 2010, NBC aired a report by Tom Brokaw covering Gander's part in the grounding of hundreds of planes on 9/11 during coverage of the 2010 Winter Olympics in Vancouver.
 A musical by Irene Sankoff and David Hein, Come from Away, which retells the stories of passengers and Newfoundlanders in Gander after Operation Yellow Ribbon, was mounted on Broadway in 2017.
-The same year, Come From Away was nominated for 7 Tony Awards and won the Tony for Best Direction of Musical.
+The same year, Come from Away was nominated for seven Tony Awards and won the Tony for Best Direction of Musical.
 The town was also profiled in Moze Mossanen's 2018 documentary film You Are Here.
-National Geographic Episode "9/11: Control The Skies" tells the story of the air traffic controllers, first broadcast on 11 September 2019.
+National Geographic Episode 9/11: Control The Skies tells the story of the air traffic controllers, first broadcast on 11 September 2019.

 The Town of Gander continues to pursue business opportunities in the aerospace industry.